yamt/toywasm/examples/callgraph/README.md

 # What's this

-A sample program to print the function callgraph of the given module in the graphviz format.
+A sample program to investigate the function callgraph of the given module.

 # Example